Training modules for the health sector

 Learning objectives

 This training platform is designed to equip participants with a comprehensive understanding of domestic violence and the skills needed to effectively address this issue.
 Participants will learn to recognise indicators of domestic violence, communicate sensitively with victims, and conduct medical assessments while preserving evidence.
-They will also understand the importance of risk assessment, safety planning, international legal frameworks, interorganisational cooperation, and the impact of stereotypes and unconscious bias in domestic violence cases.
+They will also understand the importance of risk assessment and safety planning, international legal frameworks, interorganisational cooperation, the impact of stereotypes and unconscious bias and self-care in cases of domestic violence.

 This content warning is to inform visitors that the website contains information related to domestic violence that may be emotionally distressing or may trigger traumatic memories for some individuals.